 Ports and Awl have a selection of handmade leather wallets, leather card holders, leather coin pouches and handmade leather belts.
 These leather accessories are handmade in Sheffield, England.
 They say in their About section that “Wherever it’s possible we use leather from UK hides, produced by UK tanneries.”
 Thanks go to Rob for telling me about this company, which appears to have been started in November 2015 – http://portsandawl.co.uk

 Aiguille Alpine rucksacks are all made in England.
 Aiguille Alpine do a wide range in their widely renowned quality rucksacks (backpacks) and many other useful bags including rope bags, travel bags, holdalls, shoulder bags, zipped pouches, bumbags, camera cases, belt pouches and so on.
 Highly recommended.
-For rucksacks, chalk bags, rope bags, holdalls, travel bags, beanie hats and much more try Aiguille Alpine.
-Based near Kendal, their own brand stuff in made in their own workshop.
+For rucksacks, rucksack rain covers, chalk bags, rope bags, holdalls, travel bags, beanie hats and much more try Aiguille Alpine.
+Based near Kendal, their own brand stuff is made in their own workshop.
 They specialise in climbing, outdoor, canoeing and kayaking equipment and much of what they sell is UK made.
 Their website states “All of Aiguille Alpines products are hand made in the United Kingdom” but not everything they sell is UK made, so please do check before buying.
 Their shop in Staveley, Cumbria, just off the A591 (the main route into the Lakes) is only 4 miles from Windermere, has free parking, and is open Monday-Saturday.
 Established in 1987.
+Top quality products.

 Mountain White sell mostly British made and USA made outdoor gear – British made over-shirts, polo shirts, jogging bottoms, rucksacks, duffle bags, beanies, hoodies, socks; for men and women.
 British made items are labelled as such; other items are foreign made – http://www.mountainwhite.co.uk